atul-dhamija/Inverse-Kinematics-using-Neural-Networks/README.md

 ## Approach

 We have designed a deep neural network for prediciting the joint rotations of the manipulator given the position of the end effector.
 For training the neural networks the data was generated with the help of WeBots simulator, position of the end effector was recorded and was saved in X_train.csv file, while the joint rotations were recorded in Y_train.csv.
-Then the data is passed through a deep linear regressor model to train it.
+Then the data is passed through a deep linear regression model to train it.

 ### Dataset generation